 The importance of a great teacher

-So many of the ideas I explore in this blog come from seeds planted by David J. Passalaqua (1936-2004).
+So many of the ideas I explore in art and writing come from seeds planted by David J. Passalaqua (1936-2004).
 Dave was a master artist but even more importantly to me, an extraordinary master teacher.

 Dave showed me a world that had always existed behind a locked gate.
 He knew exactly what Picasso, Michelangelo and all the giants were doing on the page.
 It was like he could see how their brains worked and then could show you how to see it too.
 He seemed to perceive and experience space in a kind of surround sound and amazingly, he could translate and teach you from that space.
 His enthusiasm for art and for the work his students produced was endless.